marcosparrasmolto/Prokka_fixer/README.md

 the original Prokka file and change the annotation for a new one produced from blast against the custom database.

-3- `./Databse/ETEC_DB`.
+3- `./Database/ETEC_DB`.
 Custom ETEC proteins database.

+4- `./Database/ETEC_CFs`.
+Criteria for ETEC classification.

 How to create the database: